-1 Complete 32 course credits.
-Of these: more than 13 courses may be in any one

-department, with the following exception
+☐ Complete 32 course credits.
+Of these: no more than 13 courses may be in any one department, with the following exceptions: Music Performance (B.M.)14.5 Other maximums are described on page 77.

-Accounting (B.A.) .14

-Music Education (B.M.) .17

-Music Performance (B.M.)
-14.5

-Music Therapy (B.S.) .17

-Social Work (B.S.) .15

-Other maximums are described on page 75.

-- Maintain minimum cumulative grade point average in major, minor, and in total courses completed. - Complete a major. - Complete the Augsburg Core Curriculum.
-Complete the Signature Curriculum: - Complete REL 300 Bible, Christian Theology, and Vocation course - Complete a Senior Keystone course. - Complete one Augsburg Experience
+- ☐ Maintain minimum cumulative grade point average in major, minor, and in total courses completed.

+- ☐ Complete a major.

+- ☐ Complete the Augsburg Core Curriculum.

+Complete the Signature Curriculum:

+- Complete REL 300 Bible, Christian Theology, and Vocation course

+- Complete a Senior Keystone course.

+- Complete one Augsburg Experience